Alexsanchez-WP/Login-AWP_WordPress_Plugin/trunk/readme.txt

 Try reducing the image size or restoring the plugin to its initial version.

+= How do I apply a pre-designed theme? =

+Go to the "Login" option in the appearance menu, and navigate to the "Themes" tab.
+Click on the theme you want to apply and save your changes.

+= Can I customize the colors and styles of my login page? =

+Yes, use the Style Builder feature to customize colors, fonts, borders, and more.
+Go to the "Login" option in the appearance menu and select the "Style Builder" tab.

 == Screenshots ==

 1. Login with default logo.
 2. Login wiht custom logo.
 3. Menu location.
 4. Image upload example.
+5. Theme selection interface.
+6. Style Builder customization panel.

 == Changelog ==